ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   - [ ] The discussion and future work section reflects on the completed research project
   - [ ] The conclusion outlines avenues for further and/or future work

-### Explanation of sections
+### Explanation of Sections

-Please consult the following sub-sections, as section requirements have changed from requirements in previous years.
+Please consult the following sub-sections, as section requirements may have changed from requirements in previous years.
 All descriptions of each section are delimited by the understanding that sections should "include, but not be limited to" the areas highlighted.

 Also keep in mind that the typical instruction to